sphinx_gallery_thumbnail_number = 4

 The draw method the Graph class

 The simplest way to create a graph is to use the draw method.
-The Normal distribution for example provides a method to draw the density function of the gaussian distribution.
+The Normal distribution for example provides a method to draw its density function.

 import openturns as ot